To view subtitles please click the ‘CC’ button at the bottom of the video.

 As of July 11 2018, use of mesh for incontinence has been paused while extra safety measures are put in place.

 If you have had vaginal mesh inserted and think you are experiencing complications, or you want to find out about the risks involved, speak to your GP.
 You can also report a problem with a medicine or medical device on GOV.UK. https://www.gov.uk/report-problem-medicine-medical-device

-Stress urinary incontinence is when urine leaks from your bladder when you do things which place pressure (stress) on your bladder.
-This often occurs with laughing, coughing, sneezing and physical activity.
-This information will help you recover after a mid-urethral sling operation for stress urinary incontinence.
+Stress urinary incontinence is when urine leaks from your bladder when you do things that place pressure (stress) on your bladder.
+This might occur when you laugh, cough, sneeze or undertake physical activity.

 You should read this information along with any other information you have been given about your choices and the operation itself.
 You may also find the video useful which discusses the procedure and recovery.
 This information gives general advice based on women’s experiences and expert opinion.
 Every woman has different needs and recovers in different ways.
 Your own recovery will depend upon: